-Stanescu, who received her Masters and PhD from Juilliard, credits Sandy Sanders, a mentor at Juilliard, for coining the term “collaborative piano” 25 years ago and inspiring her as she crafted the program.
+Stanescu, who received her master's and PhD from Juilliard, credits Samuel Sanders, a mentor at Juilliard, for coining the term “collaborative piano” 25 years ago and inspiring her as she developed the program.

-The students selected to Collaborative Piano must first have excellent solo piano skills, at the level of a graduate of a conservatory undergraduate piano degree.
-The number of students admitted is limited and the atmosphere of the program places an emphasis on intimacy, trust, the ability to listen deeply and develop new language skills and interpersonal skills, in addition to performance and technique.
+The students selected for Collaborative Piano must first have excellent solo piano skills, at the level of a graduate of a conservatory undergraduate piano degree.
+The number of students admitted is limited, and the atmosphere of the program places an emphasis on intimacy, trust, the ability to listen deeply and develop new language skills and interpersonal skills, in addition to performance and technique.

-Languages are part of study, to help in working with vocalists, and include phrasing, interpretation, meaning of poetry, the lines in a piece, understanding what is happening with a singer and with instruments, how they work with the piano as a partner in differing musical situations.
+Language study is part of the program, to help in working with vocalists, and includes phrasing, interpretation, the meaning of poetry, the lines in a piece, and understanding what is happening with a singer and with instruments and how they work with the piano as a partner in different musical situations.

 “Part of art is being able to adapt to each kind of instrumental or vocal situation and combination.
 We need to take from each other’s ideas,” Stanescu says.

 Core repertoire is at the heart of the curriculum.
-From the beginning students choose their major teacher and play in their studios — instrumental, vocal or both.
-Students also have an opportunity to coach freshman singers and can audition for the Mannes Opera to play for rehearsals and coach for productions.
+From the beginning, students choose their major teachers and play in their studios — instrumental, vocal or both.
+Students also have an opportunity to coach freshman singers and can audition for The Mannes Opera to play for rehearsals and coach for productions.

-A typical week includes Vocal Accompaniment Class, Instrumental Accompaniment Class, studio, playing for lessons (students are paid for this work), Mannes Opera rehearsals and group coaching seminars, where a focus on interpersonal skills and differing needs for singers or instrumentalists is explored.
-In Collaborative Piano classes, there is always the opportunity to see how other students coach, discuss how to improve, and adapt in front of each other
+A typical week includes Vocal Accompaniment slass, Instrumental Accompaniment class, studio, playing for lessons (students are paid for this work), Mannes Opera rehearsals, and group coaching seminars, where a focus on interpersonal skills and differing needs for singers or instrumentalists is explored.
+In Collaborative Piano classes, there is always the opportunity to see how other students coach, discuss how to improve, and adapt in front of one another.

 Master Classes are offered each semester, as well, with outside artists who offer Q&A sessions for students on career guidance.
 Collaborative Piano students also participate in Master Classes for Voice and Opera students as they explore career possibilities.

-Collaborative Piano offers an abundance of exciting performance opportunities, including at major musical venues and cultural institutions around New York.
-Each student performs in Mannes Festival series, and each semester there is an “Evenings of Songs” series as part of the program, where students partner with Mannes Voice students as teams.
+Collaborative Piano offers an abundance of exciting performance opportunities, including ones at major musical venues and cultural institutions around New York.
+Each student performs in the Mannes Festival series, and each semester there is an “Evening of Songs” series as part of the program, in which students partner with Mannes Voice students as teams.
 They are coached as a team and perform as a team.
-At the end of the two years students present a final recital.
+At the end of the two years, students present a final recital.

 “Mannes is a small school in the best sense,” notes Stanescu.
-“There is plenty of individual attention – only 4 to 8 students in the program – and the spirit of camaraderie is for real.
+“There is plenty of individual attention — only four to eight students in the program — and the spirit of camaraderie is for real.
 Competition is not inhibiting you.
 It’s more like emulation.
 We get inspired by what our colleagues do and grow together.
 It’s a nurturing environment.”